|

 Injections.

-- Our worming program we use has worked for 8
+- My de-worming program has worked well for me.
+I

-that eradicates tape worm in the spring.
-We use
+that also eradicates tape worm in the spring.
+I use

-a mild dewormer every 30 days for foals.
-Worming is
+a mild dewormer every 30 days up to 6 months of age for foals.

 done by the weight of the horse so pick up a pony